Heegaard Floer homology of broken fibrations over the circle: Introduction

 Finally, we remark that in the case when $f:Y\to S^1$ is a fibration, $QFH(Y,f)$ is given as a fixed point Floer homology theory on the moduli space of vortices and was first introduced by Salamon in \cite{salamon}.
 In this case, the spin$^c$ structures $\s\in\mathcal{S}(Y|\Sigma)$ corresponds to taking the zeroth symmetric product of the fibres.
 In this case, it is natural to set $QFH(Y, f) = \Lambda$ if $\s$ is the canonical tangent spin$^c$ structure, and $QFH(Y,f)= 0$ for other $\s \in \mathcal{S}(Y|\Sigma)$. \paragraph{Acknowledgements}

-The author would like to thank Denis Auroux for his generosity with time and ideas throughout the past three years.
-He is also indebted to Matthew Hedden, Robert Lipshitz, Maksim Lipyanskiy, Peter Ozsv\'ath, Tim Perutz and Katrin Wehrheim for helpful discussions which proved to be essential.
+This paper is largely a rewrite of part of the author's PhD thesis.
+The author would like to thank his advisor Denis Auroux for his generosity with time and ideas throughout three years.
+Special thanks to Tim Perutz for explaining the details of his work on which this paper builds on, and Robert Lipshitz for a critical discussion.
+He is also indebted to Matthew Hedden, Max Lipyanskiy, Peter Ozsv\'ath for helpful discussions.
 Thanks to Peter Kronheimer and Tomasz Mrowka for their interest in this work.
+Finally, thanks to the referee for their helpful comments and suggestions.
 This work was partially funded by NSF grants DMS-0600148 and DMS-0706967.